 For those experiments that didn’t use custard powder, I doubled the amount of vanilla extract (or essence) from one teaspoon to two teaspoons.

-I think the most essential ingredient for the batter to taste right is evaporated milk.
+I think an essential ingredient for the batter to taste right is evaporated milk.
 I had never used evaporated milk before and I was curious to try the different brands.
 I decided to try a few of them…just for fun.
 And was glad that I did.

 The best tasting batch I found was made using Rainbow “Gold.”
 I think it gave the eggettes a richer, fuller flavor.
 Even the label reads: “Richer and Creamier.”
 Unfortunately, Rainbow Gold is no longer available.

-I tried omitting vegetable oil from the batter but that wasn’t a huge success as the final product came out a bit dry.
+I tried omitting vegetable oil from the batter but that wasn’t a huge success as the final product came out too dry.
+So be sure not to leave out the oil.

 I also made batches pitting vanilla extract versus vanilla essence.
 Perhaps it was all in my mind or I’m just biased in thinking that anything with alcohol tastes better because I thought the batch with vanilla extract tasted better than the one with vanilla essence.
 (Click here for alcohol-free vanilla extract.)